sl-community/install-sql-ledger/README.md

 ./install.sh -t clone
 ```

-would only process the "git clone"-Part of the installation procedure.
+would only process the "git clone"-part of the installation procedure
+(which is handy when you change the branch).